 Section 2.
 Assistant Coach

-Assistant Coaches must be 18 years of age or older, can serve on Parent Executive Board, must complete required YTF Coaching Training, have a successful YTF background check, and carry volunteer insurance.
+Assistant Coaches must be 18 years of age or older, can serve on Parent Executive Board, must complete required SCTP Coaching Training, have a successful SCTP background check, and carry volunteer insurance.
 The Assistant Coaches will have the following duties:

 (a)As specified in the Coppell Competitive Shooting Team “Coaching Positions and Responsibilities”.
 Appendix IV of these bylaws will be used for this purpose.